SivaaB/mkdocs_gdsc_sop/README.md

 For Reference Only
 </pre>

-<br>This is a repository to encapsulate all SoP(s) within the GDSC Club at BITS Pilani, Dubai.
+<br>This is a repository to encapsulate all SnP(s) within the GDSC Club at BITS Pilani, Dubai.

 </p>